STEP |

 With the impeller removed,

-If the housing surfaces are smooth then they are OK to
+If the inside surfaces are smooth then the pump is OK to

 return to service.
-If they are rough, you should replace them.
+If they are rough, you should replace the pump.

 A rough surface can quickly wear out an impeller.
-Roughness is an indication of sucking up sand in shallow water.
+Roughness is an indication of having sucked up sand in shallow water.

-pumps and depend on the side and end seals of the impeller to move water.
+* Outboard water pumps are displacement type that depend on the seal of the vane tips and the sides to move water.
 If you run this

-pump dry for only one turn you will likely tear off the fine seals on the
+pump dry for only one turn you will likely tear off the fine side seals, rendering it useless.

 |